Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Related Work

-Brams and Kaplan assume that each agent has a strict ordering on the items, and has responsive preferences on bundles of items.
-Responsive preferences are more general than additive preferences, but less general than the monotone preferences studied in this paper \cite{Babaioff2017Competitive}.
-With responsive preferences, at each point in the picking-sequence, there is a single remaining item which is the ``best item'' for the agent.
-An agent can be ``truthful'' and pick the best item, or be ``strategic'' and pick another item based on his knowledge of the other agents' valuations.
-They discuss the Pareto-efficiency of the SPE of such picking-sequences.
-Recently, \citet{Aziz2017Equilibria} further discuss the strategic properties of picking-sequences when agents have additive valuations.
-However, they do not discuss whether the Nash equilibrium is also a competitive-equilibrium, or whether it satisfies any notion of fairness.
+Brams and Kaplan assume that all items are goods, each agent has a strict ordering on the items, and has \emph{responsive preferences} over bundles.
+This means that replacing an item in a bundle by a preferred item, always results in a preferred bundle.
+Responsive preferences are a strict superset of additive preferences and a strict subset of the monotonic preferences studied in this paper \citep{Babaioff2017Competitive}.
+With responsive preferences, at each point in the picking-sequence, there is a single remaining item which the picking agent most prefers.
+An agent can be ``truthful'' and pick this best item, or be ``strategic'' and pick another item based on his knowledge of the other agents' preferences. \citet{Brams2004Dividing} prove several results that may be relevant for future development of pixeps: (1) With two agents, both truthful and strategic choices lead to Pareto-efficient allocations in SPE.
+Moreover, the game is monotonic in the following sense: if an agent's turns are moved earlier in the sequence, then the agent's bundle in SPE improves (e.g, Alice is better-off in an SPE of $ABBA$ than in an SPE of $BABA$).
+(2) Both properties are still true with three or more truthful agents.
+But with three or more strategic agents, a picking-sequence might have an SPE that is not Pareto-efficient.
+Moreover, the game might be non-monotonic, i.e, an agent who is allowed to pick earlier in the sequence, might have a worse bundle in SPE.
+(3) For two agents, a simple modification of the picking-sequence game leads to a mechanism in which picking truthfully is a dominant strategy (see \citet{kalinowski2013strategic} for a formal proof).
+This makes it easier to find pixeps that implement a CE, since an agent who picks truthfully never wants a dominated bundle.

+\citet{kohler1971class} present a linear-time algorithm to compute a SPE in the special case in which there are $n=2$ agents, any number of goods, and the picking-sequence is alternating ($ABABAB...$). \citet{kalinowski2013strategic} generalize this algorithm to any picking-sequence for $n=2$.
+They prove that, when $n$ is unbounded, there can be exponentially many SPE, and finding even one of them is PSPACE-hard.

+\citet{Aziz2017Equilibria} study the picking-sequence as a one-shot game, rather than as a sequential game.
+They assume that the agents report their entire ranking of the items to the principal, and the principal then picks, for each agent, his/her most preferred remaining item.
+They present a linear-time algorithm for computing a pure Nash equilibrium of this one-shot game.
+They do not discuss whether the Nash equilibrium is also a competitive-equilibrium, or whether it satisfies any notion of fairness.
+They assume that all agents have additive preferences, and all items are goods.